HumanCellAtlas/data-portal-content/content/learn/userguides/data-processing-pipelines/smart-seq2-workflow.md

 ## Overview of the Pipeline

 The Smart-seq2 pipeline processes data generated from plate-based Smart-seq2 scRNA sequencing protocols.
-The pipeline currently comprises two modules: a quality control module, which generates post-alignment quality control metrics, and a transcriptome quantification module, which aligns reads to the transcriptome and estimates transcript expression levels.
+The pipeline is comprised of two modules: a quality control module, which generates post-alignment quality control metrics, and a transcriptome quantification module, which aligns reads to the transcriptome and estimates transcript expression levels.

 ## Quick Start Table